Table of Contents

 For example, you might notice that your best and most loyal customers gravitate toward higher-priced plans.
 On the flip side, your lowest-value customers are the first to churn.
 These revelations have a direct impact on how you position your product and ultimately grow.

 The takeaway here?
-If you aren’t actively increasing your ARPU, you’re fighting an uphill battle.
+You're fighting an uphill battle if you aren’t actively increasing your ARPU.

 How to increase your ARPU

 Below are some tried-and-tested tactics for increasing your ARPU.
-Each of these strategies is fair game for SaaS companies looking to maximize their earning potential.
+Each strategy is fair game for SaaS companies looking to maximize their earning potential.

 Tweak your pricing to attract higher-paying, long-term customers